OliverUv/sport_booking/media/rules-en.rst

 1. For each resource (e.g. a specific football field) you can make two reservations.

    You are allowed one solid reservation that nobody can touch, this reservation is the one closest in the future.
 Your second reservation is a preliminary reservation.
 It can be overwritten by anybody, just as you can overwrite others' preliminary reservations.
-You can only overwrite a preleminary reservation with a solid reservation.
+If somebody overwrites your reservation you can see their liu-id - report misbehaviour.

    When the time for your solid reservation has passed, your preliminary reservation automatically becomes solid.
 Unless somebody else has removed it, of course.